 If you can’t wait, here is a quick comparison of the products.

 At the top is the JavaPresse Manual Grinder that I have personally used to grind beans for my French Press and espresso brewing too.
 It’s a small and portable machine that can do a lot despite the size.

 First, by going manual, it means you don’t have to plug anything to power it up.
 It uses a hand crank at the top that sits on the covering lid.
 The main body works with the bottom chamber to direct the grounds down as you grind.
-As you work on it, the glass window at the bottom will show the amount of grounds ready for brewing.
+As you work on it, the glass window at the bottom will show the number of grounds ready for brewing.

 Now, to achieve the fine grinds for the espresso cup, you have to use the lowest number setting on the adjusting knob.
 Increasing the coarseness requires moving the knob to the left, and when you get to 13 clicks, it means you will have coarse grinds onwards.
 The finest coffee needs you to stay between one and three clicks.